litespeedtech/lsquic/docs/tutorial.rst

 HTTP Mode
 ---------

 The HTTP support is included directly into LSQUIC.
 The library hides the interaction between the HTTP application layer and the QUIC transport layer and presents a simple, unified way of sending and receiving HTTP messages.
-(By "unified way," I mean between Google QUIC and HTTP/3).
+(By "unified way," we mean between Google QUIC and HTTP/3).
 Behind the scenes, the library will compress and decompress HTTP headers, add and remove HTTP/3 stream framing, and operate the necessary control streams.

 In the following sections, we will describe how to: